Guilospanck/react-and-threejs/src/pages/Home/viewModels/thoughts.md

   */

 type Land = {
-  xCoord: number, // x coordinate of the center of the square (in real map units)
+  x: number, // x coordinate of the center of the square (in real map units)
-  zCoord: number, // z coordinate of the center of the square (in real map units) }
+  z: number, // z coordinate of the center of the square (in real map units) }

 type Property = {